 How Does Your Web Hosting Affect Your Blog?

-One of the things I wish I knew when I started blogging was that your web hosting company is the # 1 factor that determines your website loading speed ~ a key factor that affects how many people would visit your website/blog.
+One of the things I wish I knew when I started blogging was that your web hosting company is the # 1 factor that determines your website loading speed.
+A key factor that affects how many people would visit your blog.

-This is no joke!
-Imagine you have your blog beautifully done… BUT, each time your reader clicks on your link, it takes a long time for the page to come up.
+Imagine you have your blog beautifully done… BUT, each time your reader clicks on a link, it takes a long time for the page to come up.
 You will lose your readers!

 My technician reviewed my blog and told me that she believed the slow loading speed was due to the web hosting company I was using at the time.

-Honestly, I was skeptical at first because the web hosting company I was using at the time was a popular big name company that has been around for years (and the plan I was paying for was not cheap!).
+Honestly, I was skeptical at first because the web hosting company I was using at the time was a popular big name company that has been around for many years (and the plan I was paying for was not cheap!).